KernFerm/War-Card-Game/README.md

 ## 📝 Notes
 - Make sure `win-results.key` and `win-results.json` are in the same directory as the scripts.
 - For Linux/macOS, use the same commands in your terminal.

-## 💬 Contact
-For questions, see the `website/` folder for contact info and more!

 ---
 Made with ❤️ by the BubblesTheDev!